vishvas/Prims-Algorithm/README.md

-Prim's Algorithms
+Prim's Algorithm
 ================

-Prim's Algotihms is used for find minimum spanning tree between all pairs of node.
+Prim's Algotihm is used for find minimum spanning tree between all pairs of node.
 Major condition for Prim's algorithms is that graph should be connected.

 To compile the code, type: make